I Hope You Find It: Cher version

 In 2013, "I Hope You Find It" was covered by American singer Cher, who released it as the second single from her twenty-fifth album Closer to the Truth.
 Her rendition is prominently a country pop ballad.
-"I Hope You Find It" became Cher's biggest radio hit in the United Kingdom in the 21st century, reaching number thirty-four on the official UK Airplay Chart.
-On the UK Singles Chart, the song debuted at number twenty-five, becoming Cher's first top 40 hit since "The Music's No Good Without You" in 2001.
+"I Hope You Find It" became Cher's second biggest radio hit in the United Kingdom in the 21st century, reaching number 20 on the official UK Airplay Chart.
+On the UK Singles Chart, the song debuted at number 25, becoming Cher's first top-40 hit since "The Music's No Good Without You" in 2001.
 On September 24, 2013, Cher talked about "I Hope You Find It", calling it "an emotional ballad".
 She further stated- "Love songs are [usually about] 'I'm looking for love' or 'I've lost love'...
 They're usually not 'I found love, I lost love, and now I hope you find love with someone else'.
 Usually we're not that charitable."